Antz-Lee/Volt-Meter-Project/README.md

 # Volt-Meter-Project
-Creating a voltmeter that displays the input voltage on an LCD display by using an ATmega328pb
+Creating a voltmeter that displays the input voltage on an LCD display by using an ATmega328pb chip